robruenes/experimentr/README.md

 To find installation instructions for your operating system (Linux, OSX, and Windows), please visit https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint
 ### Leveldb
 Leveldb can be downloaded from https://code.google.com/p/leveldb/downloads/list.
-In addition, you will need to install levelup, which can be installed using 'npm install level'.
+In addition, you will need to install levelup, which can be installed using `npm install level`.

 ## Clone and Post-Clone Installation:
 - clone this repo